Yannicabraham/video-games-sales-analysis/README.md

 ## 🎓 Project Background

 > 📘 **Note:** This repository includes two separat proejcts on the identical dataset.
-> [Video_gaming_sales](https://github.com/Yannicabraham/video-games-sales-analysis/blob/main/Video_gaming_sales.ipynb):This project was completed as part of my Data Analyst certification.
+> [Video_gaming_sales](https://github.com/Yannicabraham/video-games-sales-analysis/blob/main/Video_gaming_sales.ipynb): This project was completed as part of my Data Analyst certification.
 It served to apply EDA techniques, uncover business-relevant insights, and practice presenting findings with data storytelling.
 > [video_games_portfolio](https://github.com/Yannicabraham/video-games-sales-analysis/blob/main/video_games_portfolio.ipynb): This is a dedicated portfolio project of mine, which exceeds the certificate notebook.
 It is also accompanied by a Power BI dashboard.